Introduction to QQQJ Stock

 4. QQQJ Dividend

-The QQQJ has limited dividend history given its recent inception, but it is currently projected to pay a 0.73% dividend in 2023.
-Last year, the QQQJ paid out quarterly dividends that totaled $0.18 per share.
+The QQQJ has limited dividend history given its recent inception, but it paid a 0.77% dividend in 2024.
 While this meager dividend may be a disadvantage for some investors, it is important to note that QQQJ's focus is on providing exposure to companies with more growth potential.

 3. QQQJ Forecast

-Fears of interest rate hikes and persistent inflation have limited the growth of the QQQJ over the past 18 months.
-So far in 2023, it has produced a +1.4% return, but the past 12 months have seen a total decline of over 9%.
-The Seeking Alpha Quant score currently gives the ETF a sell rating due to its lack of momentum indicators and limited dividend.
+Like the broader market, the QQQJ had a solid run heading into the end of last year.
+So far in 2025, it has produced a +3.5% return, but the past 12 months have seen a total appreciation of over 16%.
+The Seeking Alpha Quant score currently gives the ETF a buy rating due to its positive signals for momentum, expenses, risk, and liquidity.

-However, it is important to note that we have already seen significant fluctuations in the stock market here in the first few months of 2023.
-It is not unimaginable to think that interest rates hikes could pause and inflation could fall.
+However, it is important to note that we have already seen significant fluctuations in the stock market here in the first weeks of 2025.
+It is not unimaginable to think that interest rates and inflation could fall.
 Both of these instances would likely boost the multiples for the underlying holdings of the QQQJ.

 5. QQQ vs QQQJ